port-labs/port-docs/docs/guides/all/working_agreements_and_measuring_pr_standards.md

 ## Overview

-Creating high-performing engineering teams requires not just technical expertise but also effective collaboration and clear expectations.
-**working agreements** help teams establish shared understandings of processes and standards, enhancing collaboration, promoting accountability, facilitating onboarding, and improving efficiency.**pull requests (PRs)** are a critical part of the workflow.
-Measuring PR standards is essential for assessing code quality, review processes, and team efficiency.
-By integrating **working agreements** and **measurable PR metrics**, teams can monitor adherence to best practices and continuously improve their workflows.
+Effective collaboration and clear expectations are crucial for high-performing engineering teams. **Working agreements** establish shared processes and standards, enhancing teamwork.
+Measuring **Pull request (PR)** standards is essential for assessing code quality, review processes, and team efficiency.
+By integrating working agreements with measurable PR metrics, teams can monitor adherence to best practices and continuously improve workflows.
 We will discuss how to implement working agreements and measure PR standards using Port.

 :::info Metrics